 The tall chair was planned to accommodate the extra height of the sheep.
 Strong bent wires and fanciful lines of construction – – – I think I was channeling my inner Dr. Suess.
 Cute little acorn cap finials were the inspiration to carry acorn theme into the rug.

-Here’s a story: at Black Sheep Gathering, a delightful customer were chatting about our shared enthusiasm for needle felting.
+Here’s a story: at Black Sheep Gathering, a delightful customer & I were chatting about our shared enthusiasm for needle felting.
 She shyly asked me a few construction details, unsure I’d give away my “creative secrets.”
-You serious?
+Are you serious?
 I just blurt that stuff right out – – – same as I do on these blog pages.
 You gotta spread the creative energy around & my sharing tips or techniques I’ve figured out doesn’t detract one molecule from my soul or creations.
-Quite the opposite; sharing lights a magic spark in the other person, magnifying the joy for both of us.
+Quite the opposite; the act of sharing lights a magic spark in the other person, magnifying the joy for both of us.

 We shared grumbles about experimenting with multiple glues trying to tame the fuzzies on wool-wrapped stems & creature legs; usually resulting in “glue dandruff” when it dries.
-Very frustrating.
-But I had recently tried Matte Varnish, and it worked so well, I was eager to help her out.
+Quite frustrating.
+But I had recently tried slightly diluted Matte Varnish, and it worked so well, I was eager to explain.
 She was pretty excited to go try it on her own creations.
-In return, she told me about a source for extra-thin pipe cleaners to use for critter fingers.
-Thankyousoverymuch!
+I know it will give her the results she sought, and I’m feeling great about that.

 Please do drop by our booth and share photos or stories of your own woolly creations.
 I truly would love to hear all about it..